A community policing plan for the village

 Safety routines

 Patrol the school bus stops.
-Patrol the school zones at least enough for everyone to know the police are watching.
+Patrol the school zones at least enough for everyone to know the officers are watching.
 Businesses appreciate door pulls at night and in-person visits during the day.
 Be visible.

-Report potholes, streetlight malfunctions, missing or obscured signs and other maintenance issues.
+The officers working for the village are the only ones who regularly traverse every street and alley.
+Which means they can help us out by regularly reporting potholes, streetlight malfunctions, missing or obscured signs and other maintenance issues.
 Plenty for the second-shift officers to do.

 Neighborliness